pypa/hatch/docs/history/hatch.md

 - Expand home and environment variables in configured cache and data directories
 - Improve readability of exceptions
 - Update project templates
+- Vendor `pyperclip` in an effort to remove dependencies without wheels
 - Bump the minimum supported version of Hatchling to 1.14.0

 ***Fixed:***